 Boys & Girls Clubs of Southeastern Michigan

-Great Futures start HERE!
-Clubs provide nearly 18,000 children with after school and weekend programs designed to help kids achieve academic success, build good character and develop strong leadership skills.
-We help kids discover their full potential and grow up to become responsible, self-reliant and caring adults.
+Great Futures Start HERE!
+Our 10 Clubs provide more than 15,000 children with after school, summer and weekend programs designed to help kids achieve academic success, build good character and develop strong leadership skills.
+We help kids discover their full potential and grow up to become responsible, self-reliant, caring adults.

 Boys Hope Girls Hope Detroit

-BHGH has a unique approach to help academically capable children in need achieve academic success.
-Our core model, a residential scholarship program for at-risk youth, provides the structure and support needed to help them reach their greatest potential.
+Boys Hope Girls Hope has a unique approach to help children-in-need achieve academic success.
+Our core programs, a residential and high school scholarship program for at-risk youth, provide the structure and support necessary to help children in Southeastern Michigan reach their full potential.
 We provide children with arms-around care, safe homes and environments, a first-class education, and opportunities to learn more about themselves and the world.
 The result?
 100% of our scholars graduate from high school and attend college.

-For 85 years, The Children's Center has been empowering children and families to shape their own futures.
-We serve more than 7,500 Greater Detroit children and families annually by providing evidence-based therapeutic mental and behavioral health services to overcome emotional and intellectual challenges, trauma from abuse, neglect and poverty.
-Learn more about The Children's Center and our 20+ inter-related programs at www.thechildrenscenter.com or call 313.831.5535.
+For more than 85 years, The Children’s Center has been empowering children and families to turn fear into courage, brokenness into bravery and trauma into triumph.
+We serve over 7,500 Greater Detroit children and families annually by providing evidence-based therapeutic mental and behavioral health services to overcome emotional and intellectual challenges as well as trauma from abuse, neglect and poverty regardless of their ability to pay.
+We believe that when you heal children, you heal Detroit – creating a bright future for all of us!
+Learn more about The Children’s Center and our 20+ inter-related services at the thechildrenscenter.com or call

 Chairpersons: Mr. and Mrs. William Clay Ford, Jr.